sunpy/sunpy/docs/code_ref/coordinates/carrington.rst

 Thus, the farther the observer is from the Sun, the farther back in time the Sun will appear to be.
 This effect is sometimes called "planetary aberration".

-As an additional detail, the observer is closer to the sub-observer point than to the center of the Sun (i.e., the radius of the Sun), which corresponds to ~2.3 lightseconds.
+As an additional detail, the observer is closer to the sub-observer point on the Sun's surface than to the center of the Sun (i.e., by the radius of the Sun), which corresponds to ~2.3 lightseconds.

 Observer motion
 ^^^^^^^^^^^^^^^